 Do we just have the solution to a problem we don’t know?

-Using the Andy Rutledge’s words, Web Design is Product Design.
+Using the Andy Rutledge’s words,

 And it slowly and inevitably became so.
 The effort behind this has been incredible, with all the browser vendors striving to get the best out of the specifications and the Consortium itself that pushed its boundaries.